codefitz/tplser/README.md

 ## Version

-0.1.9 (Beta)
+0.2.0 (Beta)

 ## Description

-A TPL pattern language parser for BMC's Atrium Discovery and Dependency Mapping (ADDM).
+A TPL pattern language parser and lightweight IDE for BMC's Atrium Discovery and Dependency Mapping (ADDM).
 Developed with Python 2.6, 2.7

 - PDB debugging is included (off by default) and can be enabled, to run the script normally, press "c" + [Enter] at the `(Pdb)` prompt.
 - Bugs: Please submit an issue with sample TPL in order to prioritise fix/implementation.